 If you’re not designing a new future for your association right now, someone somewhere is going to do it for you.
-For example, with Apple and Amazon aggressively entering the healthcare market in ways no one predicted less than 3 years ago (both delighting and scaring the bejeezus out of a $3.7 trillion U.S. health system), who is to say that the association industry won’t also experience a massively disruptive market entrant?
+For example, with Apple and Amazon aggressively entering the healthcare market in ways no one predicted less than three years ago (both delighting and scaring the bejeezus out of a $3.7 trillion U.S. health system), who is to say the association industry won’t also experience a massively disruptive market entrant?

 Feeling nervous?
 That’s a good thing!
 It means you’re paying attention to the world around you.
 Complacency and inertia are no longer options, regardless of their causes.
-If you’re feeling stuck due to company culture, your Board, lack of funding, or—- well, it doesn’t matter—- you’re a leader, you’re daring and spirited.
+If you’re feeling stuck due to company culture, your board, lack of funding, or — well, it doesn’t matter — you’re a leader, you’re daring and spirited.
 Now is the time to stick your neck on the line and boldly design your organization’s future.